Exceptional Family Member Program Family Support

 - Non-clinical case management, including individualized services plans

 What is information and referral?
-Information and referral includes any of the following:
+Information and referral includes:

 - Helping families determine which community resources are appropriate to meet their needs